 The jury’s still out on whether your diet can ease symptoms of psoriasis, but it’s certainly worth a second look.
 Food can’t cause or cure this common skin condition, but research shows it may calm inflammation and even clear up outbreaks.

-Your fat cells make a lot of a protein called TNF-alpha, which is "a driving force of psoriasis," says Meagen McCusker, MD, a University of Connecticut dermatologist.
+Your fat cells churn out a protein called TNF-alpha, which is "a driving force of psoriasis," says Meagen McCusker, MD, a University of Connecticut dermatologist.
 "When people lose weight, they have less TNF-alpha."

-However, McCusker says, people who have both psoriasis and celiac disease may see symptoms improve if they avoid gluten.
-If you have celiac disease, your immune system becomes overactive when you eat gluten, a protein found in certain grains like wheat.
-An overactive immune system may lead to psoriasis in some people.
+Still, McCusker says, people with both psoriasis and celiac disease may improve if they avoid gluten, a protein found in grains like wheat and rye.
+With celiac disease, your immune system kicks into overdrive when you eat gluten.
+And for some, an overactive immune system may lead to psoriasis.

-In a few studies, people with psoriasis and signs of gluten-related immune problems saw their skin improve with a gluten-free diet.
+In a few studies, people with psoriasis and signs of gluten-related immune problems saw their skin improve with this diet.

 Your drinking habits may also be a factor.
 Research shows that alcohol may:

 - Make you more likely to get the condition